Charles McGarel: Early years

-Return to Britain
+Moving to Britain

-The McGarel brothers were back in Britain in about 1817.
+The McGarel brothers moved to Great Britain in about 1817.
 John, perhaps singled out as someone unused to city life, was subjected to a blackmail attempt by a trickster in London.
 The perpetrator was arrested, tried and sentenced to death for attempting to obtain £20.
 Charles went into partnership in the City of London with Alexander and David Hall in a business called Hall, McGarel at 7 Austin Friars.
 They acted as agents/attorneys for plantation owners and provided loans and mortgages.
 In addition to the sale of plantations, buildings and crops, the partners were involved with the sale of slaves.
 Alexander Hall left the business and was replaced by David's son Alexander Hall Hall (the double name was a result of a clerical error at his baptism).
 McGarel invested in various commercial and business activities including railroads and iron/coal workings in Wales.
 Not all of his investment went well: he was a Mexican Bond holder during a period when the government of that country defaulted on payments, and some of his railway shares gave poor returns.